 This structure is clearly well thought out and walking through the museum is a fascinating experience, with a lot of interactive information on display, as well as military hardware.
 This is an excellent museum that we highly recommend!

 Useful info: Open daily 10am – 5.30pm, closed 25, 26 December and 1st January.
-Admission is free, with Sloane Square tube station the closest stop.
+Admission to the National Arym Museum is free, with Sloane Square tube station the closest stop.
 Full information on activities, opening times and pricing can be found at the official website.

 5. National Maritime Museum